KDE/documentation-develop-kde-org/source/introduction/architecture.rst

 Theme
 -----
-There are three different kind of themes influencing the the look and feel of KDE Application and the Plasma workspace.
+There are three different kinds of themes influencing the the look-and-feel of KDE applications and the Plasma workspace.

 * Workspace
 * Application